theapphiker/penn_jobs/README.md

 These scripts require having the <a href='https://www.mozilla.org/en-US/firefox/new/'>Firefox web browser</a> installed on your system.
 The scripts could be modified to work with other web browsers.

+<h2>Schedule Python Scripts to Run Daily</h2>

+I have scheduled these scripts to run daily on my system.
+Please see <a href='https://www.geeksforgeeks.org/schedule-python-script-using-windows-scheduler/'>GeeksforGeeks instructions</a> for one way to do this.

 <h2>Example Output</h2>

 The user should receive an email with results similar to the below picture.